mist-id/mist/README.md

 ## Looking to Contribute?

-Check the [docs](https://docs.mist.id) for more information on how to get started with development.
+Check the [development docs](https://docs.mist.id/development/quick-start) for more information on how to get started with development.

 ## Acknowledgements